Definition of Distribution

 Direct channels are when the consumer can directly purchase from the manufacturer.

-For instance, services like car-wash and barber services usually use direct channels, as there is no inclusion of middlemen, and the customer can directly avail the assistance from the producer.
+For instance, service provider like car-wash and barber services usually use direct channels, as there is no inclusion of middlemen, and the customer can directly avail the assistance from the producer.

 Products and services distributed by these channels usually have lower costs because mediators and intermediaries are eliminated.